A Westport Wine Garden at 39th and Roanoke

-Esslinger’s Wine Garden at 39th and Roanoke, seen here as it looked in the 1880s, offered small tables scattered on a shade lawn where pleasure-seekers could find food, beer and wine made from grapes grown on the site.
-One of several wine gardens popular in the late 1800s, Esslingers closed in about 1900 and the block it once occupied filled in with homes over the next several decades.
+Esslinger’s Wine Garden at 39th and Roanoke, seen here as it looked in the 1880s, offered small tables scattered on a shaded lawn where pleasure-seekers could find food, beer, and wine made from grapes grown on the site.
+One of several wine gardens popular in the late 1800s, Esslingers closed in about 1900, and the block it once occupied was filled with homes over the next several decades.

 In the late 1800s, a popular entertainment site at Thirty-Ninth and Roanoke was called one of the most beautiful spots in Kansas City.
-For many years, German immigrant Frederick Esslinger’s house, vineyards and wine garden were a popular destination for many Westport and Kansas City residents.
+For many years, German immigrant Frederick Esslinger’s house, vineyards, and wine garden were popular destinations for many Westport and Kansas City residents.
 After the wine garden was closed around 1900 and the house was razed, the neighborhood quickly filled in with the homes that still stand there today.

 Esslinger’s house stood at the southeast corner of 39th and Roanoke.